 Communicating with refugees and migrants will be a cross-cutting action that is key to ensuring their protection and integration in Ecuador, particularly in light of changing movement dynamics.
 Hence, partners will aim to strengthen communication and accountability through two-way mechanisms that can contribute to understanding and responding to population needs.
 Using existing local networks will help partners to disseminate key information more effectively.
 Moreover, it will improve two-way-communication throughout the programme cycle, enabling feedback and direct input in programme decisions, based on refugees and migrants as well as affected host communities' needs, concerns and capacities.
 At the coordination level, continuous feedback will be collected through joint needs assessments and rapid inter-agency assessments, that among other initiatives, inform partners' programming.
-These crosscutting actions will aim at promoting accountability to affected populations acrossthe response.
+These crosscutting actions will aim at promoting accountability to affected populations across the response.

-With respect to integrated approaches to prevent, mitigate and respond to protection needs, the Protection Sector and its Sub-sectors will work in a coordinated manner with the Government's Secretariat for Human Rights to implement GBV protocols and will build upon efforts made in 2022 in order to advance the roll-out of the inter-agency SOPs on GBV.
+With respect to integrated approaches to prevent, work to enable that mitigate and respond to protection needs, the Protection travel routes and o mitigate and respond to protection needs, the Protection Sector and its Sub-sectors will work in a coordinated manner with the Government's Secretariat for Human Rights to implement GBV protocols and will build upon efforts made in 2022 in order to advance the roll-out of the inter-agency SOPs on GBV.
 This will entail technical support and training to relevant public and humanitarian actors, including on the protection of LGBTQI+ people.